alfolio/alfolio.github.io/_posts/2022-11-03-fiea-tech-art-portfolio.md

 * The comprehensive list and source files for all the 30 concept pitches delivered can be found [here](https://makra.wtf/projects/) by scrolling to the `concept pitches` section.

 #### **7.0 Retro Shader & Post Processing - Are Ya Winning, Son?**
-* While participating in the GMTK Game Jam 2020, we were working on a retro-styled game where the AI won't let you win.
+* While participating in the GMTK Game Jam 2020, we worked on a retro-styled game where the AI won't let you win.
-* To add on to the retro theme we decided to use shaders and post processing effects in such a way that the game feels as if its being played on a CRT TV.
+* To add to the retro theme, we decided to use shaders and post-processing effects so that the game feels as if it's being played on a CRT TV.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">